atsign-foundation/.github/profile/README.md

 There weren't enough pins for these, but we still love them:

 * [at_server](https://github.com/atsign-foundation/at_server) -
-The core software implementation of the @‎protocol
+The core software implementation of the atProtocol
 * [dess](https://github.com/atsign-foundation/dess) -
 Distributed Edge Secondary Server (dess).
 Run your own Secondary on a lightbulb to enterprise scale